stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 - don't use primitives where value objects can be used
 - especially small objects like ZIP codes or telephone numbers

-### Switch Statements
-- problem with switches: duplication (because new case forces changes in every switch all over the code)
-- solution: polymorphism

 ### Parallel Inheritance Hierarchies
 - creating subclasses of one class forces creation of subclasses of another type
 - solution: use move method and move field to get rid of dependency between the two hierarchies

-### Lazy Class
-- too small classes should be deleted

 ### Speculative Generality
 - adding hooks and special cases to handle possible future requirements that may never be implemented
 - make code hard to understand and change

-### Temporary Field
-- = using fields to store data globally that should have been stored locally via parameter or normal variables
-- solution: extract class for the code that actually uses the variables

-### Message Chains
-- = long line of getter-calls
-- solution: extract and move method

 ### Middle Man
 - = classes that have very similar interfaces to the classes they refer calls to